 The seas are the heart of the shipping sector.
 The development of offshore wind farms may lead to even more users in maritime areas.
 We ask the Swedish Transport Agency (Transportstyrelsen) how offshore wind development can affect the shipping sector.

 The development of offshore wind farms will make the Baltic Sea even more crowded.
 Not only the interests of the individual countries in the region, but the industry is concentrated within this body of water.
 Apart from offshore wind energy, which is a relatively young industry, the Baltic Sea is used by representatives of maritime transport, ports, mining (including pipelines), power generation (power cables), armaments, fishing and tourism sectors.

-Fishermen are most concerned about the appearance of windmills in the Baltic Sea, which they loudly manifest, but also the residents of coastal towns, who fear for the landscape and the impact on tourism.
-The shipping sector is also concerned, as the development of large wind farms could, for example, change shipping routes and potentially cause collisions with the windmills.
+Fishermen are most concerned about the appearance of wind turbines in the Baltic Sea, which they loudly manifest, but also the residents of coastal towns, who fear for the landscape and the impact on tourism.
+The shipping sector is also concerned, as the development of large wind farms could, for example, change shipping routes and potentially cause collisions with the wind turbines.

 How to reconcile offshore wind development in the Baltic Sea with maritime transport and shipping routes?
 Is this a big challenge?
 We asked the Swedish Transport Agency.